alexvy86/zmk-config/README.md

   F5, F8, F10, F11, and F12, are particularly important here.
   F3 is also useful when searching.

+### Leverage right half for things that assume I'm typing or have both hands on the keyboard

+For example, shortcuts that then require me to type something, like opening PowerToys Run or a tab-search in the browser.

 ### One-shot access to "system layer"

 Most system functions are not a frequent part of my day to day usage of the keyboard,